Rank $n$ swapping algebra for $\operatorname{PGL}_n$ Fock-Goncharov $\mathcal{X}$ moduli space: Compatibility between any and

-By Theorem \ref{thmm}, the Fock--Goncharov Poisson bracket for any triangulation can be interpreted as a Poisson bracket induced from the swapping bracket, which does not depend on the triangulation.
-Since any two triangulations are related by a composition of flips, the above diagram shows that the Fock--Goncharov Poisson bracket does not depend on the triangulation.
+Since $\chi_n$ does not depend on the ideal triangulation, as a consequence, we again prove the following result. \begin{cor} The rank $n$ Fock--Goncharov Poisson bracket $\{\cdot,\cdot\}_n$ does not depend on the ideal triangulation. \end{cor}